Before / After Photos

 In many instances the sale of a vacant lot to the owner of the property next door is consistent with the Land Bank’s disposition policies (although in some instances the land will be held for site assembly or new construction).
 When Side Lot sale is the best option, the Land Bank will offer the property for sale for a nominal fee.

-Download a Side Lot Purchase Application.
 The Land Bank typically requires that the applicant combine the lot with their existing property through a re-subdivision (requires approval by the Planning Commission and a stamped property survey) prior to conveying title.
-Financial assistance for re-subdivisions and other improvements may be available through the City of Syracuse.

 The Land Bank leases vacant lots to community groups and nonprofits for $1/year for community gardens.
 The tenants are responsible for mowing, littler pickup, and property maintenance.
 Contact our office for more information.